Zdtar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute permission to the owner and group owner
+script that add execution permission